OP-TED/espd-demo/README.md

 # espd-demo
-The espd-demo is a JavaScript application demonstrating the usage of ESPD EDM for ESPD versions that currently do not have an ESPD Service implemented (e.g. v3.3.0, v4.0.0).
+The espd-demo is a JavaScript application demonstrating the usage of the ESPD-EDM for ESPD versions that currently do not have an ESPD Service implemented (e.g. v3.3.0, v4.0.0).

 ## Table of Contents
 - [Installation](#installation)